THOMSON HOOD VETERAN CENTER VOLUNTEER CHAPLAIN

 “As we discover what God wants us to be, we are then faced with deciding just how much we will do”

 We purchase the food from Kroger and haul it to the station to sort and distribute.
-We also have the Gideons to hand out Bibles on pick-up day.
+We also have the Gideons to hand out Bibles on distribution day.
 What a great ministry and it’s amazing to see what we can do when the entire community comes together.

 Jesus says that when we visit those who are in prison and jail, we are actually having compassion and visiting Him.
 We might not be able to enter into a lot of places but we can pray and send resources.
 We were inspired last year to contact prison chaplains and make the connection to send “A Lifestyle of Worship” and a mixture of our music CDs to Correctional institution Libraries across America.
 We believe this will be a blessing to those who are desiring to allow God to transform them and prepare them for a new beginning.
 In January we sent out packages of books and CDs to 19 State Prison Libraries in 12 states, including Alabama, Alaska, Arizona, Arkansas, California, Connecticut, Colorado, Delaware, Idaho, Kentucky, Tennessee, and West Virginia.
 All of us have made terrible mistakes in our lives but some have suffered greatly because of things they have done.
 It is easy to judge and have resentment but difficult for our flesh to pray for others and see the good in someone else.
 There is hope in Jesus and forgiveness is the main reason He came to rescue ALL of us.